-This Peanut Butter Captain Crunch Fudge is creamy peanut butter fudge with Peanut Butter Captain Crunch Cereal infused into it…all topped with the cereal.
-Breakfast of champions.
+This Peanut Butter Captain Crunch Fudge is creamy peanut butter fudge with Peanut Butter Captain Crunch Cereal infused into it.

 I’ve been through a lot of phases of blogging in the last 11 years.
 I started out as a hobby blogger, to share my passion for baking and cooking.